Voleisho/Hotels-Data-Visualization/README.md

-# Hotels-Data-Visualization
+# Data visualization using hotels data

-This repository features a compilation of data visualization plots and charts created using Python.
-The visualizations utilize data from both city and resort hotels, offering a thorough showcase of insights and trends derived from the hotel dataset.
+This repository presents an array of data visualization plots and charts created using Python.
+Drawing on data from city and resort hotels, these visualizations provide valuable insights into various aspects of the hospitality industry.
+From guest origins to booking patterns, market segments, and cancellation trends, this repository offers a comprehensive showcase of trends and insights derived from hotel datasets.